rahuldey/rag-llm-demo/README.md

 ```
 Server starts
-  → Scans docs/ for PDF files
+  → Scans docs/ for supported document files
   → For each file, checks if it has already been ingested (metadata lookup)
   → Skips already-ingested files
-  → Extracts text from new PDFs
+  → Extracts text from new documents
   → Splits text into overlapping chunks
   → Embeds each chunk into a vector (concurrently across files)
   → Stores vectors in the local vector database